-In the following parts of this paper, Section~\ref{sec:background} presents the background and related work; Section~\ref{sec:problem} sets up the problem studied in this paper with the introduction of the proposed CBO framework; Section~\ref{sec:exogenous} presents the exogenous recovery method; The proposed SCM algorithm, EXCBO, is detailed in Section~\ref{sec:cbo} with theoretical analysis of EXCBO given in Section~\ref{sec:theory}; Section~\ref{sec:experiment} presents experimental results; Section~\ref{sec:conclude} concludes the paper.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:background} reviews background and related work.
+Section~\ref{sec:problem} introduces the problem setup and outlines our proposed CBO framework.
+Section~\ref{sec:exogenous} presents the method for recovering exogenous variables.
+The proposed algorithm, EXCBO, is detailed in Section~\ref{sec:excbo}, followed by regret analysis in Section~\ref{sec:theory}.
+Experimental results are presented in Section~\ref{sec:experiment}, and the paper concludes in Section~\ref{sec:conclude}.